Chris Warner: Toni Thompson

 Following a one-night stand with nurse Toni Thompson (Laura Hill), Chris found himself a father with the birth of a son – Harry Warner (Callum Campbell-Ross).
 The two did not pursue a relationship, and got involved in a bitter custody dispute.
 Following a trip to Fiji the two reconciled.
 However the couple found life together in Ferndale a lot different than the tropics of Fiji.
 The relationship suffered in part to Toni's murderous brother Dom (Shane Cortese), but following his death, the two reconciled.
 Toni fell pregnant to a second child and the couple became engaged.
 Galvin acknowledged that the relationship may not be long running, but believed Chris had high hopes, "He is tired of the party boy lifestyle, although he has thought that before and been proven wrong.
 But he is optimistic; anyone that has been married as many times as him has to be, to be embarking on it again."
 Galvin did however believe that the main reason for the marriage was in fact the couples son Harry, "Harry is definitely the main reason.
 Chris and Toni's relationship up to this point has been pretty combative, there isn't any special bond between them apart from Harry (and of course the new baby on the way.)
 But he hopes his relationship with Toni will blossom into one of trust, and that their love will deepen."
-Toni's family was also a reluctance on Chris' behalf, "Both Ngaire and Dom ripped Chris' family off for substantial amounts of money, and Dom's serial killer tendencies didn't exactly endear him to the Thompsons."
+Toni's family was also a reluctance on Chris's behalf, "Both Ngaire and Dom ripped Chris' family off for substantial amounts of money, and Dom's serial killer tendencies didn't exactly endear him to the Thompsons."
 The two successfully married in March 2005.
 Only months after the wedding, Toni miscarried their son and Chris sought solace with Greta Saunders (Meryl Maine).
-Despite this, on Chris' 40th birthday, he and Toni confirmed their love for each other.
-Following Chris' affair with Justine Jones (Lucy Wigmore) in 2007, Galvin believed Chris saw it as an escape, "He does actually value his marriage even though he is totally disrespecting it.
+Despite this, on Chris's 40th birthday, he and Toni confirmed their love for each other.
+Following Chris's affair with Justine Jones (Lucy Wigmore) in 2007, Galvin believed Chris saw it as an escape, "He does actually value his marriage even though he is totally disrespecting it.
 It's more about trying to recapture the excitement his life had before he was married with a kid," and Galvin also thought that Chris was willing to stay with Toni, "Only when his relationship with Justine starts to threaten his marriage will he call it off."
-Following the revelation of Chris' affair with both Justine and Rachel McKenna (Angela Bloomfield), Toni fled Ferndale with Chris' brother Guy (Craig Parker), Harry and Guy's daughter Tuesday (Olivia Tennet).
+Following the revelation of Chris's affair with both Justine and Rachel McKenna (Angela Bloomfield), Toni fled Ferndale with Chris's brother Guy (Craig Parker), Harry and Guy's daughter Tuesday (Olivia Tennet).
 Toni returned at the end of 2007 and she and Chris were headed for what seemed to be a reconciliation, only for Toni to suddenly die from kidney failure.
 Hill hoped that the effects of Toni's death and relationship with Chris would be long running, "It would be nice to think there would be floods of tears for months on end ...
 I imagine Chris Warner will find someone to fill the empty bed pretty damn quick going on from past form.
 I think Harry will be sadder for longer.
 I hope so."